An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Experimental study

-We also show the comparison of learning curves in Fig.~\ref{Fig:9} From the curves we can conclude that step-by-step approaches can converge faster than end-to-end approaches.
-Moreover, L2I has the better learning score than any other LBO models, proves that using different heuristics as search operators in different state can effectively improve LBO model.
-This also can verities why step-by-step approaches only need less training data than end-to-end approaches.
-We could speculate that there is a mutual promotion between LBO models and heuristic algorithms, so LBO can converge faster, but too little heuristics may reduce the learning ability of LBO models.
+We depicted the comparison of learning curves in Fig.~\ref{Fig:9}, and we defined the average solution length of samples of a batch as distance.
+The learning curve is an important index for evaluating the learning ability of an LBO model, and it can provide much information about the LBO model.
+The earlier the turning point of the curve tends to be stable, the fewer samples are required for model training.
+In addition, the distance in the training process predicts the optimization of the model on the training data, whereas a lower value indicates a better performance of the LBO model.
+Comparing the two approaches, we can conclude that step-by-step approaches can converge faster than end-to-end approaches.
+Among them, L2I has the best learning performance because its learning curve reaches the turning point earlier, which proves that using heuristics as search operators can effectively improve the learning effectiveness of LBO models.
+This also explains why step-by-step approaches require less training data than end-to-end approaches.
+In addition, we can speculate that there is a mutual promotion between LBO models and heuristic algorithms, but exceedingly few heuristics may reduce the learning ability of LBO models, similar to Rewriter.
+Additionally, note that the learning curve of ASWTAM is below the AM as the training progressed.
+This proves that the input features have an important influence on the learning ability of the model because ASWTAM modifies AM by dynamically updating the embeddings.